microsoft/vstest-docs/docs/analyze.md

 location of the file you want to collect and attach to your test results.
 This data can be configured for each test settings that you create.

-Please refer [todo]() for instructions on creating a data collector and [here](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0006-DataCollection-Protocol.md) if you're interested in the architecture of data collection.
+Please refer [here](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md) for instructions on creating a data collector and [here](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0006-DataCollection-Protocol.md) if you're interested in the architecture of data collection.

 ### Acquisition